Consensusbiz logo

 What we manage

-The steps above are the spine of our work—executed with programme rules, bank requirements, and immigration packaging kept in one coherent story.
+The steps above are the spine of our work, executed with programme rules, bank requirements, and immigration packaging kept in one coherent story.

 When Johor is your living base

 Many clients still choose southern Malaysia for lifestyle, schools, or Singapore proximity.
-Property scouts, school runs, and healthcare visits behave differently here than in Kuala Lumpur—we plan around traffic realities, Iskandar townships, and cross-border commuting so your first year feels like a transition—not improvisation.
+Property scouts, school runs, and healthcare visits behave differently here than in Kuala Lumpur.
+We plan around traffic realities, Iskandar townships, and cross-border commuting so your first year feels like a transition, not improvisation.
 The same rigour applies whichever state you select.

 Official figures are in programme categories and application costs (official PDF).
 Read our complete Malaysia My Second Home guide (2026, with Johor context), discuss strategic partner pathways for premium mandates, or browse the FAQ.